 Norton Children’s Hospital’s cancer care program is one of the oldest oncology programs in the U.S. that has been continuously accredited by the American College of Surgeons’ Commission on Cancer.
-Backed by nearly 60 years of pediatric expertise, we have a proven cancer care team that integrates the different disciplines of leading cancer specialists, including oncologists, surgeons, nurses, social workers, chaplains, behaviorists, therapists and pharmacists.
+Backed by nearly 60 years of pediatric expertise, we have a proven cancer care team of more than 200 leading cancer specialists, including oncologists, surgeons, nurses, social workers, chaplains, behaviorists, therapists and pharmacists.
 This skilled, multidisciplinary team is entirely focused on the needs of your child and family.

 In addition, we are home to:

-- Kentucky’s only multidisciplinary pediatric brain tumor program
+- Kentucky’s leading multidisciplinary pediatric brain tumor program

-- Kentucky’s only pediatric apheresis and photopheresis programs
+- Kentucky’s only pediatric apheresis and pediatric photopheresis programs

 - One of the country’s largest sickle cell anemia treatment programs

-- Kentucky’s only Adolescent and Young Adult Program and Transition Clinic
+- Kentucky’s leading Adolescent and Young Adult Program and Transition Clinic

 - Life after cancer survivorship program

 - Pediatric bleeding and clotting program (hemostasis and thrombosis)